ColinPlatt/offchain/docs/concepts.md

 - `collection_address`: The token's contract address.
 - `token_id`: The unique identifier for a token within a collection.
 - `chain_identifier`: The network and chain for the token.
-Defaults to "ETHEREUM-MAINNET" if nothing is passed in.
+Defaults to "CANTO-MAINNET" if nothing is passed in.
 - `uri`: The url where the metadata lives.
 Defaults to fetching from the contract directly if nothing is passed in.

 ```python